bennettgrow/DBIntegrations/README.md

 # InnoIntegrations
  Tools created for Innovasia Inc. and DESIGNBOX to integrate their CRM and external databases.

+ In current state, running *console.py* provides an interactive terminal-based system to query a PostgreSQL database or Salesforce.

 ## Supports
 - PostgreSQL integration via psycopg